fastapi/fastapi/docs/tutorial/response-model.md

 * Will limit the output data to that of the model.
 We'll see how that's important below.

+!!! note "Technical Details"
-!!!
-This is why the return type annotation is not used, because the path function may not actually return your response model but rather return a dict, database object or someother model, and then use the `reponse_model` to perform the field limiting and serialization.
+    The response model is declared in this parameter instead of as a function return type annotation, because the path function may not actually return that response model but rather return a `dict`, database object or some other model, and then use the `response_model` to perform the field limiting and serialization.

 ## Return the same input data